Men Like to Sing? Sing with Us!

 The University Glee Club's third director, Mark Dollhopf, Yale Class of 1977, is an alumnus of Yale's fine musical traditions, including its Glee Club and the Whiffenpoofs.
 Ethan Nash was the fourth director.
 A 1997 graduate of Yale, Ethan majored in music and received his PhD at the prestigious Hartt School of Music.
 Our fifth director, Kevin Buno, received his undergraduate degree from the College of Saint Rose and a master's degree from the University of Connecticut.

 Lars Gjerde joined us in 2011 as the current director.
 Originally from Aure, Norway, he holds music degrees from the Eastman School of Music in Rochester, New York, Augustana College and the Edvard Grieg Academy of Music in Bergen, Norway.
-He is currently a doctoral candidate in organ performance at the Eastman School of Music.
+Lars earned his doctoral degree in organ performance with Profs.
+David Higgs and Hans Davidsson at the Eastman School of Music in Rochester, New York, where he also received a master’s degree and the Sacred Music Diploma.
 Since 2010, Lars has been Director of Music at Bethesda Lutheran Church in New Haven.
-We are extremely pleased to have Lars as our new director.
+We are extremely pleased to have Lars as our director.